STREBER24/TabooDroid/README.md

 It consists of a main activity, a basic settings activity and an about activity.
 The main activity contains the shown words, a timer, a score and buttons to start the round and show the next word.

 It comes with translations and guessable words in english and german.
-The guessable words are stored [here](app/src/main/assets/taskFiles).
+The words are stored [here](app/src/main/assets/taskFiles).